-- a) In accordance with RBI circular # DBR.No.BP.BC.6/21.06.001/2016-17 dated 25 Aug 2016, any counterparty having aggregate exposure from banking system of more than INR 1 Bio which were externally rated earlier and subsequently not rated will attract Risk Weight of 150%. - b) Further, with effect from 30 Jun 2017, following two additional regulations have come into force: - All unrated claims on corporates, AFCs, and NBFC-IFCs having aggregate exposure from banking system of more than INR 2 Bio will attract a risk weight of 150%; and - As per the Guidelines on Enhancing Credit Supply for Large Borrowers through Market Mechanism, with effect from 1 Apr 2017, an additional Risk Weight of 75 percentage points over and above the applicable Risk Weight is to be applied on the exposure of borrowers having fund based credit facilities above INR 250 Bio from banking system at any time in FY 2017-18; INR 150 mio in FY 2018-19 and INR 100 bio from 1 Apr 2019 onwards. - c) Exposure to Qualifying Central Counterparties (QCCPs): risk weight of 2% to be applied to the Bank's trade exposure to QCCP where the Bank acts as a clearing member of a QCCP for its own purposes.
+a) In accordance with RBI circular # DBR.No.BP.BC.6/21.06.001/2016-17 dated 25 Aug 2016, any counterparty having aggregate exposure from banking system of more than INR 1 Bio which were externally rated earlier and subsequently not rated will attract Risk Weight of 150%.

+b) Further, with effect from 30 Jun 2017, following two additional regulations have come into force:

+- All unrated claims on corporates, AFCs, and NBFC-IFCs having aggregate exposure from banking system of more than INR 2 Bio will attract a risk weight of 150%; however the same has been deferred and will not be applicable till the Financial Year ending March 31, 2019; and - As per the Guidelines on Enhancing Credit Supply for Large Borrowers through Market Mechanism, with effect from 1 Apr 2017, an additional Risk Weight of 75 percentage points over and above the applicable Risk Weight is to be applied on the exposure of borrowers having fund based credit facilities above INR 250 Bio from banking system at any time in FY 2017-18; INR 150 mio in FY 2018-19 and INR 100 bio from 1 Apr 2019 onwards.

+c) Exposure to Qualifying Central Counterparties (QCCPs): risk weight of 2% to be applied to the Bank's trade exposure to QCCP where the Bank acts as a clearing member of a QCCP for its own purposes.